 Each Contingent involving members under 18 years of age should offer advice to parents/guardians and members of the Contingent on the desirable minimum and maximum amounts of spending money which should be taken.
-Advice should also be given as to the form in which the money should be taken.
-If necessary, the Contingent should consider a safekeeping service for members' spending money and valuables.
-This service has the aim of minimising the impact of loss or theft and spreading youth members' personal expenditure to cover the whole period overseas.
+Advice should also be given as to the form in which the money should be taken to assist in spreading Youth Members' personal expenditure to cover the whole period overseas.
+The Contingent is to avoid offering a safekeeping service for members' spending money and valuables unless exceptional circumstances require this service to be provided.